lapets/uxadt/README.md

 * `/js/`
   The JavaScript version of the library, ready for packaging and publication.

-  - `/js/release.sh`
-  Release script for building package and publishing it on [npmjs.org](https://www.npmjs.org/).

   - `/js/lib/uxadt.js`
   The source of the JavaScript version of the library.